Here goes a tongue-in-cheek look at definitions created by the culture of dogs:

 In his book ‘Fetch and Carry; A Treatise on Retrieving‘ by Bernard Waters (circa 1894) the argument was much the same.
-I can remember these discussions way back in the late ’60’s and 70’s when I acquired my very first dog; an Irish Setter from a renowned breeder in my area.
-My brother and I hunted over this dog and his successors for years, something that would not be thought of today, with all that hair, with none of those brains…
+I can remember these discussions way back in the early 70’s when I acquired my very first dog; an Irish Setter from a renowned breeder in my area.
+That dog and I spent many days in the field, something that isn’t seen much today, with all that hair, with none of those brains…

 Working Dog: a dog that has a job, like hunting, retrieving, scent detection, protection, stock work (more commonly called herding), Service and Assistance dogs, Search and Rescue, even diagnosing human ailments.
 Working dogs are traditionally bred to a purpose-specific task; their parents were Working dogs as were 90% or more of the animals represented in their pedigree.

 They are genetically endowed with qualities that make it easier to teach them their life tasks since they have a genetic predisposition to do so.
 Working dogs can be but may not be purebred.
 They are often recognized by performance registries where the emphasis is not on racial purity, but in the ability to perform a specific task well.